chgebhardt/picam_sync_neuro/README.md

 📝 Overview

-This project enables millisecond synchronization of (currently) two Raspberry Pi Cameras recordings from different angles and synchronizing that with neuro recordings.
+This project enables millisecond synchronization of (currently) two Raspberry Pi Cameras recordings from different angles and synchronizing them with neural recordings.
 Achieving this precision required:

 A serial connection between two Raspberry Pis.

 A blinking LED driven by an Arduino ISP for synchronization.

-A DAQ board to record LED voltage for post-processing alignment with neurosignal.
+A DAQ board to record LED voltage for post-processing alignment with neural signal.

 Custom post-processing code to synchronize the PiCameras with the DAQ signal.

 🚀 Features

-✅ Dual PiCamera synchronization within millisecond precision ✅ Arduino-driven LED synchronization system
+✅ Dual PiCamera synchronization with millisecond precision ✅ Arduino-driven LED synchronization system
 ✅ DAQ board integration for external signal alignment ✅ Robust post-processing pipeline for data correction